A Lightweight dynamic filter for keyword spotting: Experiment and discussion

 \subsection{Result discussion}

-Table 2, 3 and 4 summarize the KWS results on the Speech Command dataset.
-Our proposed method was applied to TENet based model.
-For more thorough model evaluation, we repeated the experiment 8 times.\\ {\bf Small footprint KWS.} Table 2 shows small footprint KWS performances over state of the art methods.
-Parameter and Multiplication denote number of training parameters and Flops respectively.
-In the averaging accuracy column, averaging performance and its standard deviations are shown.
-Best present the highest accuracy over the 8 repeated experiments.
-From this experiments, we confirm that our methods (LDy-TENet*) show improved performance over TENet based model.
-It is noted that LDy-TENet6-n shows similar performance over TENet12 which is 3 times larger model.
-Also, our LDy-TENet12 achieves best averaging accuracy with low parameters and Flops over the NAS based models.\\ {\bf Unseen noisy environment.} Table3 summarizes KWS results on the unseen noisy environment with 3 different noise datasets and 5 different SNRs.
-In these results, our proposed model shows more robust performance over TENet12 and TCNet14 models.
-On averaging, 0.5\% of performance improvement is observed between LDy-TENet and TENet methods.
-Especially, 1.3\% performance improvement is shown in the Urban 5dB condition.\\ {\bf Reduced training sample.} Table 4 presents KWS performance as a function of the amount of the training data used.
-Training Rate (TR) denotes proportion of the actual data used from the original dataset.
-Lower TR, therefore, means reduced speaker or domain diversity of the training.
-The results show that our dynamic filter works robustly in small datasets, and its performance is higher over all the training rates.
+Tables 2, 3, and 4 summarize the KWS results on the Speech Command dataset v1 and v2.
+Our proposed method, Lconv block, and Dconv block are applied to the front end of the TENet12 model.
+For a more thorough model evaluation, we repeated the experiment 8 times.\\ {\bf Small footprint KWS.} Table 2 shows small-footprint KWS performances over state-of-the-art methods.
+We compare the learning parameters, Flops., averaging accuracy, and the highest accuracy over the 8 repeated experiments.
+For the fair comparison, we perform Spec-Augmentation \cite{park2019specaugment} during the training, and the results are indicated by $\dagger$.
+From the results, we confirm that our methods (LDy-TENet) show improved performance over TENet based model.
+Particularly, the LDy-TENet6-n shows similar performance over the TENet12 which is a 3 times larger model.
+Compared with the NAS-based models, our LDy-TENet12 achieves the best-averaging accuracy with low computational costs.
+The performance improvement is not significant between the TENet12 and the lightweight convolution models (Lcon and Donv).
+Additionally, the parameters and Flops. of Lconv and Dconv are higher than our method, while they take degraded performance.
+Although BC-Resnet-based models show improved performance over our method, these models require high computational resources (FLOPS.) for their implementation.
+On the other hand, our method can be worked by using small FLOPS.\\ {\bf Unseen noise environment.} Tables 3 and 4 summarize KWS results on the unseen noisy environment with 3 different noise datasets and 5 different SNRs.
+The results of the Lconv and Dconv are less significant since they show similar performance with the TENet.
+On the other hand, our proposed model shows more robust performance over the baselines, and particularly the performance is improved when the SNR is low.
+Compared with the TENet, 2.1\% (v1) and 3.5\% (v2) performance improvements are shown in the Urban 0dB condition.
+Especially, leveraging DIN enhances the robustness of the model in the blind environment.
+DIN delivers performance improvements when 5 and 0 dB SNR environments\\ As a result, our proposed dynamic filter in the front of the network would enhance the performance of KWS in unseen noisy environments.
+Especially, as the model takes two main parts (PDF and IDF), it can be implemented with a small computational cost.

-From these experiments, we confirm that our proposed method enhances KWS performance in both noisy and small data training scenarios over state-of-the-art models.